 Head to the rugged and wild Jurassic Coast for windswept hikes.
 Or to any of the historic seaside towns for cosy pubs and amazing seafood!
 Further inland, you can enjoy the autumn colours of the stunning Dorset countryside.
 Puddletown Forest, near Dorchester, is a brilliant choice!
 And nestled amongst the rolling hills of Purbeck, Corfe Castle is another fabulous place for an autumn hike.

 Recommended by: Mal, Raw Mal Roams

-There are vast areas of gorgeous heathlands that in September turn pink and purple, creating a beautiful contrast with still green pastures.
+There are vast areas of gorgeous heathlands that in September turn pink and purple, creating a beautiful contrast with still, green pastures.
 The New Forest also has a large population of cute wild ponies.
 These live within the boundaries of the park and can be spotted in many locations.

 A visit in October and early November will be rewarded with picturesque scenery.
 Enjoy the rich red and golden colours of trees shining in the autumn sun.
 The park has hundreds of different walking and cycling trails to choose from for every level.
 And when you get cold, head to Lymington.
-There, you can warm up with hearty roast dinner in one of the cosy traditional pubs.
+There, you can warm up with a hearty roast dinner in one of the cosy traditional pubs.